takenet/blip-docs/source/includes/en/extensions/artificial-intelligence.md

 ### Train model

-Before you train an artificial intelligence model, you need to configure the artificial intelligence provider that will be associeated with chatbot and add user intentions to the model.
+Before you train an artificial intelligence model, you need to configure the artificial intelligence provider that will be associeated with chatbot and add user intents to the model.

 ```javascript
 client.addMessageReceiver('text/plain', async (message) => {